Solid oxide fuel cell: LT-SOFC

 Researchers at the Georgia Institute of Technology dealt with the instability of BaCeO_{3} differently.
 They replaced a desired fraction of Ce in BaCeO_{3} with Zr to form a solid solution that exhibits proton conductivity, but also chemical and thermal stability over the range of conditions relevant to fuel cell operation.
 A new specific composition, Ba(Zr_{0.1}Ce_{0.7}Y_{0.2})O_{3-δ} (BZCY7) that displays the highest ionic conductivity of all known electrolyte materials for SOFC applications.
 This electrolyte was fabricated by dry-pressing powders, which allowed for the production of crack free films thinner than 15 μm.
 The implementation of this simple and cost-effective fabrication method may enable significant cost reductions in SOFC fabrication.
 However, this electrolyte operates at higher temperatures than the bilayered electrolyte model, closer to 600 °C rather than 500 °C.

 Currently, given the state of the field for LT-SOFCs, progress in the electrolyte would reap the most benefits, but research into potential anode and cathode materials would also lead to useful results, and has started to be discussed more frequently in literature.

 SOFC-GT

 An SOFC-GT system is one which comprises a solid oxide fuel cell combined with a gas turbine.
+While concrete architectures may vary, the general concept routes at least part of the air passing through the gas turbine compressor through the SOFC, thus supplying (part of) the required preheating, and pressurized cathode gas, which permits the SOFC to operate at higher specific power, and uses the heat produced by the SOFC to either replace or assist the gas turbine combustor in elevating the temperature of gas entering the turbine.
+A review by Buonomano et al finds that a large range of system architectures is investigated for different fuel types and purposes.
+Identified use cases cover either stationary or mobile generation of either electricity or mechanical power, in combination with each other and/or heat, or making use of byproducts from the SOFC pre-reformer.
+While theoretical studies show considerable potential, the range of concepts being investigated and the low number of practical implementations also reflects the fact that SOFC-GT technology has not yet matured to a point where established solutions exist.

+Theoretically, the combination of the SOFC and gas turbine can result in high overall (electrical and thermal) efficiency..

 Such systems have been evaluated by Siemens Westinghouse and Rolls-Royce as a means to achieve higher operating efficiencies by running the SOFC under pressure.
 SOFC-GT systems typically include anodic and/or cathodic atmosphere recirculation, thus increasing efficiency.

-Theoretically, the combination of the SOFC and gas turbine can give result in high overall (electrical and thermal) efficiency.
 Further combination of the SOFC-GT in a combined cooling, heat and power (or trigeneration) configuration (via HVAC) also has the potential to yield even higher thermal efficiencies in some cases.

-Another feature of the introduced hybrid system is on the gain of 100% CO_{2} capturing at comparable high energy efficiency.
+Another potential feature of hybrid SOFC-GT systems is 100% CO_{2} capturing at comparatively high energy efficiency.
 These features like zero CO_{2} emission and high energy efficiency make the power plant performance noteworthy.